-Upon the completion of this offering, based on the 85,112,181 shares of our common stock and 5,988,378 shares of our non-voting common stock outstanding as of March 31, 2021, we will have a total of 95,552,181 shares of our common stock and 5,988,378 shares of our non-voting common stock outstanding.
+Upon the completion of this offering, based on the shares of our common stock outstanding as of December 31, 2020, we will have a total of shares of our common stock outstanding.
 Of these outstanding shares, all of the shares of common stock sold in this offering will be freely tradable, except that any shares purchased in this offering by our affiliates, as that term is defined in Rule 144 under the Securities Act, only would be able to be sold in compliance with the Rule 144 limitations described below.

-The remaining outstanding shares of our common stock and our non-voting common stock will be deemed "restricted securities" as defined in Rule 144.
+The remaining outstanding shares of our common stock will be deemed "restricted securities" as defined in Rule 144.
 Restricted securities may be sold in the public market only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rule 144 or Rule 701 promulgated under the Securities Act, which rules are summarized below.

-In addition, each of our directors, executive officers, and the holders of substantially all of our outstanding equity securities have entered into market standoff agreements with us or lock-up agreements with the underwriters under which they have agreed, subject to specific exceptions and possible early lock-up releases, not to sell any of our common stock for at least 180 days following the date of this prospectus, as described below.
+In addition, each of our directors, executive officers, and the holders of substantially all of our outstanding equity securities have entered into market standoff agreements with us or lock-up agreements with the underwriters under which they have agreed, subject to specific exceptions, not to sell any of our stock for at least 180 days following the date of this prospectus, as described below.
 Subject to the provisions of Rule 144 or Rule 701, shares will be available for sale in the public market as follows: